 Incomplete or damaged banknotes can be exchanged only if a portion exceeding 50% of the original surface of the banknote is handed over.

-- shall be withdrawn from circulation by the MNB without any payment made;
+- shall be withdrawn from circulation and destroyed by the MNB without any payment made;

 (Everybody can accept foreign currencies, including the euro, at his own discretion.)

 The detailed conditions of cash distribution are regulated by the Governor of the MNB in separate decrees: Banknote Decree and Coin Decree.

 For further details in connection with the denomination exchange of forint banknotes and forint coins, including the ones that are difficult to recognise and the damaged ones can be found on the Cash services page.

 Protection of Hungarian and foreign legal tender against counterfeiting

 In Hungary, the MNB performs the currency-expert, training, data provision and dissemination tasks related to the protection of Hungarian and foreign legal tender.
 For this reason, it is a general obligation for everyone to send the presumably counterfeit or forged (together: suspicious) Hungarian and foreign legal tenders found in the money circulation to the MNB for expert examination or to hand them over to commercial banks, mutual savings banks and post offices for forwarding to the Central Bank.